TheRakeshPurohit/useStateMachine/README.md

 **The <1 kb _state machine_ hook for React:**

-# READ FIRST

-As we're preparing for the 1.0 launch, this documentation got outdated with the lateast beta (1.0.0-beta.4).
+### Update: As we're preparing for the 1.0 launch, this documentation got outdated with the lateast beta (1.0.0-beta.4).
 Feel free to use the Beta 3 or wait while we are working on the updated docs.